 Whereas scenario analysis examines different contexts in which a plan may be executed, sensitivity examines how much a change in the value of a parameter of the plan will affect outcome.
 For example, a scenario for a company examining plans to launch a new type of commercial aircraft might be a change in demand for international air transport; sensitivity on the other hand might be explored in terms of a development program yielding the necessary components for aircraft production sufficiently quickly.
 Sensitivity analysis shows how much the input can be changed without significant change in the output of the model or plan.

-If you’d like to know how Analytica, the modeling software from Lumina, can help you with models for scenario analysis (and for sensitivity analysis), then try a thirty day free evaluation of Analytica to see what it can do for you.
+If you’d like to know how Analytica, the modeling software from Lumina, can help you with models for scenario analysis (and for sensitivity analysis), then try Analytica for free to see what it can do for you.